Enid-Sky/evaluate-the-news-nlp/README.md

 # SENTI

+## Overview

-Runs SENTIment analysis on your articles using Natural Language Processing via the AYLIEN API.
+An asynchronous web app that runs SENTIment analysis on your articles using Natural Language Processing via the AYLIEN API.

 ## About AYLIEN